 What do I do if my hot water heater is leaking from the top

-Regular maintenance of your hot water heater is important, as it can help prevent leaks and other issues from occurring.
-If you haven't already, make sure to schedule a maintenance check with a professional at the interval recommended by the manufacturer.
+Regular maintenance helps prevent leaks and other issues.
+Proper installation following building code requirements is also critical for long-term reliability and safety.
+If you haven’t already, schedule a maintenance check with a professional at the interval recommended by the manufacturer.

 Reasons for hot water heater is leaking from top

-2. Faulty valves, including issues with the cold water valve and T&P valve
+- Faulty valves, including the cold water valve and T&P valve

-4. Pooling water on top of the water heater caused by leaks in inlet/outlet pipes
+- Pooling water on top of the heater from inlet or outlet pipe leaks

 Electric hot water heater leaking from top